Exclusive - Argentina's Telecom/Cablevision would have to return airwaves

 Shortly after taking office in December 2015, Macri signed a decree to allow phone companies to offer pay television services, an area that had long been dominated by Cablevision, an internet, cable TV and data transmission company that was previously part of Grupo Clarin (CLA.BA).
 Grupo Clarin, Argentina's largest media conglomerate, said last August it was spinning off Cablevision.

-(Writing by Hugh Bronstein; Editing by Christian Plumb)
+Writing by Hugh Bronstein; Editing by Christian Plumb